17th to 18th-century European Prints

 Prints by Francisco de Goya

-The DAC's strong holdings of 222 prints by Francisco de Goya include almost all of the artist's work in print media.
+The DAC's strong holdings of more than 200 prints by Francisco de Goya include almost all of the artist's work in print media.
 These include the sets of the Caprichos in the first edition, Disasters of War, the etched Bullfights (Tauromaquia), and the Proverbs, as well as less-often encountered prints.
 The collection's greatest rarity is Goya's late lithograph, Portrait of Gaulon.
 Existing in only two other impressions (in Paris and Madrid), this print was discovered in 1957 in an album of French lithographs stored in the attic of Wesleyan's Olin Library.